-But the spin on all this is getting incredibly difficult to seriously consider (Bloomberg News):
+But the spin on all this is getting incredibly difficult to seriously believe (Bloomberg News):

 “Companies don’t have to try to hire U.S. workers before seeking H-1B workers, and critics say a rule requiring that visa holders earn a standard industry wage is tough to enforce.

 “Companies in computer, math and science fields dominate H- 1B visa applications and have spent years pushing for a higher quota…